itseez3d/metaperson/docs/business-integration/js_api.md

 ### Authentication Parameters

 Here's an example of how you can authenticate your account in MetaPerson Creator.
+You need [developer credentials](getting_started#developer-credentials) from your account.

 ```js
 let authenticationMessage = {